 Everything we thought we knew about nutrition, digestion, immunity, and metabolism is now being re-evaluated through the lens of the microbiome.

 Probiotic refers to the bacteria that we get from foods (and supplements) that are thought to have beneficial effects in the body.
 The lactobacillus and bifidobacteria that we get from yogurt, for example, are some of the more common types of probiotic bacteria.

-See also: Fermented and Cultured Foods
+RELATED: Fermented and Cultured Foods

 Postbiotics is a relatively new term that’s been coined to refer to the metabolic byproducts of those probiotic bacteria.
 Metabolic byproducts is sort of a cleaned-up way of saying "waste products."
-But it just goes to show you that one organism’s trash is another organism’s treasure: these bacteria produce and excrete compounds into our digestive tracts, which seem to be responsible for many of the beneficial effects of probiotics.
+But it just goes to show you that one organism’s trash is another organism’s treasure: These bacteria produce and excrete compounds into our digestive tracts, which seem to be responsible for many of the beneficial effects of probiotics.

 As they go about their cellular business, bacteria produce (among other things) hydrogen peroxide.
 This may protect us from salmonella and other pathogenic bacteria or yeasts that might be hanging around the neighborhood looking for trouble.

 When you have more beneficial bacteria, they produce more acetic acid, which helps to regulate your blood sugar and gives your metabolism a modest boost.

 Short-chain fatty acids are also byproducts of bacterial metabolism.
 One of these, acetic acid, is the substance that gives vinegar its distinctive tang.
 And this may be one of the ways that a healthy microbiome can promote healthy body weight.
 When you have more beneficial bacteria, they produce more acetic acid, which helps to regulate your blood sugar and gives your metabolism a modest boost.